mstksg/inCode/copy/entries/five-point-haskell-1.md

 myImpulse :: Impulse
 myImpulse = 4 *~ (poundForce U.* seconds)

-applyImpulse :: Momentum -> Impulse -> Momentum
-applyImpulse currentMomentum impulse = currentMomentum + impulse
+-- Verify at compile-time that we can use '+' with Momentum and Impulse applyImpulse :: Momentum -> Impulse -> Momentum applyImpulse currentMomentum impulse = currentMomentum + impulse
 ```